asreview/asreview/CONTRIBUTING.md

 Build your feature request yourself?
 Be our guest! :heart_eyes:
 You can submit your changes to ASReview [by creating a pull request](https://github.com/asreview/asreview/pull/new/master).

+## Discussions
+Got any questions for the ASReview community?
+Want to show something you have done?
+Running in to some trouble?
+Please don't hesitate to post on our [discussion board](https://github.com/asreview/asreview/discussions).

 #### Unsure where to begin?
 Here are a few examples:
 - Improve our [documentation](https://asreview.readthedocs.io/en/latest/). :memo: